 Reabsorption and secretion are finely controlled processes, whereby the epithelial cells of each segment of the tubular system reabsorbs and secretes different substances in order to achieve maximum control over the urine concentration.
 Regulation of these processes includes; passive (countercurrent exchange system), nervous (sympathetic nervous system) and hormonal (angiotensin, aldosterone and antidiuretic hormone) mechanisms.
 The result of this process is urine, a fluid highly concentrated with body metabolic waste and excess substances.
 In healthy individuals, urine normally contains ions, urea, creatinine and variable amounts of water.
 Healthy urine is free of microorganisms, glucose, blood cells and blood proteins.

-Now that you’ve mastered the histology of the kidney, why not challenge yourself with our kidney histology quiz?
+Now that you’ve mastered the histology of the kidney, why not challenge yourself with our kidney histology quiz or dive into more video tutorials on the topic?
 Or if you’re feeling confident, try to identify the structures we learned about today in a fetal kidney!